-Florida's Golf Capital, Palm Beach
+Florida's Golf Capital: Palm Beach County

 If you were given the task of designing the perfect location for year-round golf, you would do well to use Palm Beach as a model.
 With the soothing ocean breezes wafting in from the Atlantic and an average annual temperature of 75 degrees, the area has enchanted golfers and their families for decades.